Muavae Va’a – President

 Kat holds degrees in Political Science and Environmental Studies from the University of Victoria.
 She is passionate about permaculture, a solutions-focused design system for meeting human needs while enhancing the health of ecosystems.
 Her Masters research on permaculture education was instrumental in establishing the first permaculture design course offered at the University of Victoria.
 She currently works as the Communications Specialist for Sierra Club BC, an environmental organization.

-Andrea Clarke – Treasurer
+Sean Burns – Treasurer

 Dr. James Boutilier – President Emeritus